johannes-guardrail/cf-conformity-alert-integration-poc/README.md

   --stack-name Conformity-SNS  \
   --region us-west-2  \
   --template-file aws-sns.yaml \
+  --parameter-overrides AlarmEmail=johannes@guardrail.me \
   --capabilities CAPABILITY_IAM
 ```

+### Subscription confirmation

+The stack sets up a SNS which will ask you to confirm the email subscription of this topic.
+Please do not forget to confirm!

 ## Conformity Setup
 setup an AWS account on Conformity with this provider https://registry.terraform.io/providers/trendmicro/conformity/latest/docs/resources/conformity_aws_account